aws-amplify/docs/cli-toolchain/quickstart.md

 The `amplify pull` command operates similar to a *git pull*, fetching upstream backend environment definition changes from the cloud and updating the local environment to match that definition.
 The command is particularly helpful in team scenarios when multiple team members are editing the same backend, pulling a backend into a new project, or when connecting to [multiple frontend projects](#multiple-frontends) that share the same Amplify backend environment.

 ### amplify console
 The `amplify console` command launches the browser directing you to your cloud project in the AWS Amplify Console.
-The Amplify Console provides a central location for development teams to view and manage their backend environments.
-The Amplify Console provides the status of the backend deployment, deep-links to the backend resources by category, and instructions on how to pull, clone, update, or delete environments.
+The Amplify Console provides a central location for development teams to view and manage their backend environments, status of the backend deployment, deep-links to the backend resources by Amplify category, and instructions on how to pull, clone, update, or delete environments.

 ### amplify configure project
 The `amplify configure project` command is an advanced command and not commonly used for getting started or individual development projects.
 The command should be used to modify the project configuration present in the `.config/` directory and re-configuring AWS credentials (based on profile on your local machine) set up during the `amplify init` step.
-The `.config/` directory is generated in the `amplify/` directory if not already present and the `local-aws-info.json`, `local-env-info.json` and `project-info.json` files are configured to reflect the selections made as a part of the `amplify configure project` command.
+The `.config/` directory is generated in the `amplify/` directory, if not already present, and the `local-aws-info.json`, `local-env-info.json` and `project-info.json` files are configured to reflect the selections made as a part of the `amplify configure project` command.

 ## Category usage